nodem0rt/nodem0rt/README.md

 - 👀 I’m interested in blockchain
 - 🌱 I’m currently learning coding for blockchain
 - 💞️ I’m looking to collaborate on crypto / blockchain project
-- 📫 you can reach me on email : yogissaputra@hotmail.com
+- 📫 you can reach me on email emperor@nodem0rt.xyz | nodem0rt@gmail.com
-- thx!
+- cheers 🍻

 <!---
 ceneszzz/ceneszzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.